dqops/dqo/docs/checks/table/comparisons/row-count-match.md

 ---
-title: row count match data quality checks
+title: Row count match data quality checks, SQL examples
 ---
-# row count match data quality checks
+# Row count match data quality checks, SQL examples

 Table level comparison check that compares the row count of the current (parent) table with the row count of the reference table.